-'''

-{Create password for New Operator}

-{Change password for existing operator}

-Setup

-{Delete password for unwanted operator}

-{Staff Number Enter records 'Comp'}

-New

-Ticketing

-{Title}

-{Surname}

 P

+R O G R

+A M Setup

+{Create password for New Operator} {Change password for existing operator} {Delete password for unwanted operator}

-{First Name}
+New {Staff Number Enter records 'Comp'} Ticketing {Title} {Surname} {First Name}

-R

-0

-\boldsymbol{G}

-R

-Amendment

-{Ticket Number [Amend Records]}
+Amendment {Ticket Number [Amend Records] }

-A

-M

-{Print month and year for Monthly
+Reports {Print month and year for Monthly International Travel Cost Report}

-Reports

-International Travel Cost Report}

-{Print month and year for monthly
+Print the {Print month and year for monthly Reports Local Travel Cost Report}

-Print the

-Reports

-Local Travel Cost Report }

 Delete Stale

-{Ticket Number [Delete Records] }
+Tickets {Ticket Number [Delete Records] }

-Tickets

-Exit

-'''

-4.2 TEST RUNNING

 A computerized system developed without testing to ascertain its functionality is bound to fail at any given time.
-It is in view of the above opinion that we consider it necessary to give out basic commands and logics used repetitions, decision making, branching and operations carried out in the system.
+It is in view of the above opinion that we consider it necessary to give out the basic commands and logics used for repetitions, decision making, branching and operations carried out in the system.
 When the program encounters the loop command, program execution is transferred to the previous DO WHILE command.
-Decision making on the other hand is IF.....THENELSE achieved by theENDIF combination for single and double choices, and the DO CASE ...ENDCASE combination or multiple choices.
+Decision making on the other hand is achieved by the IF THEN ELSE ENDIF combination for single and double choices, and the DO CASE ...
+ENDCASE combination or multiple choices.